-Many people from all over the world choose to take their annual vacation in the month of December, this is for many different reasons, maybe the children have holidays in this month, maybe work is slower and your company will give you vacation time.
+The team of Machu Travel Peru thinks that many people from all over the world choose to take their annual vacation in the month of December, this is for many different reasons, maybe the children have holidays in this month, maybe work is slower and your company will give you vacation time.
 Maybe you want to reward yourself with an end-of-year trip for all the hard work throughout the year.
-Whatever the reason you choose to travel on your Peru vacation, you will need to decide if December is the best time to travel to Peru.
+Whatever the reason you choose to travel, you will need to decide if December is the best time to travel to Peru.
+This Peru travel guide contains some information you must take into consideration before starting your journey.

 How is the weather in Peru?